-Stomach operations consist of making the stomach smaller, and are therefore related to a reduction in food intake so that the patient has to eat less.
+Stomach operations consist in making the stomach smaller, and therefore, they are related to a reduction of food intake so that the patient has to eat less.

 Operations on the small intestine reduce the time required to absorb food.
 The small intestine is 4 to 11 meters long, and none of it is removed.
-If any of the intestine is removed, the route of food eaten changes so that it only travels along less than half of its route.
+What is changed is the route of the food consumed, so that it does less than half of its route only.

 Mixed operations are those that use the two above components.
-They reduce the size of the stomach and food is moved away from the intestine.
+They reduce the size of the stomach and change the food transit in the intestine.
 These operations are those that can help patients lose the most weight.